 Like any kind of tea, green teas come in all grades and price ranges.
 Higher quality teas are sweeter, balanced, full-bodied, complex, and aromatic, but can get expensive quickly.

 Green teas come in so many varieties, it’s important to consider for what occasion you’re buying them.
 If tea serves you socially, consider one of the rarer or more exotic selections.
-If you’re drinking for personal daily use, or if you’re exploring the world of tea for the first time, cozy up with one of the more affordable options.
+If you’re drinking for personal daily use, or if you’re exploring the world of tea for the first time, cozy up with one of the more affordable options–there’s great options for every level of investment.

 Types of Green Tea